arp242/arp242.net/_posts/2019-01-15-the-art-of-unix-programming.markdown

 ---

-Recently I wanted to look up a quote for an article I was writing, and I was fairly sure I had read it in *The Art of Unix Programming*.
+I recently wanted to look up a quote for an article I was writing, and I was fairly sure I had read it in *The Art of Unix Programming*.
 Eric S. Raymond (esr) has [kindly published it online][taoup], but it's difficult to search as it's distributed over many different pages, and the formatting is not exactly